Congratulations on passing the real estate salespersons licensing exam!

 6. Company culture

 I actually find this attribute to be the most important when selecting a brokerage firm.
 To be a success in this industry, you need to find a Broker with whom you are comfortable with.
 One you can build a solid relationship with as they will be the one who has your back in this new adventure.
-You need to be able to form a strong relationship with the management team, as they will be your lifeline to help you grow and be successful.
+You need to be able to form a strong relationship with the management team and other agents at the firm, as they will be your lifeline to help you grow and be successful.
 Go with the Broker who truly cares about properly educating you, helping you succeed and grow!
-Find a firm that is successful and will teach you how to sell, generate leads and build relationships (remember, you didn’t learn this part in your real estate classes).
+Find a firm that is successful and will teach you how to sell, generate leads, and build relationships (remember, you didn’t learn this part in your real estate classes).
 Also, what is the attitude of the other agents in the firm?
-Are they friendly and are they willing to help you or are they competitive and disconnected?
+Are they friendly, collaborative, and willing to help you or are they competitive and disconnected?
 Also take into consideration the size of the firm, how many agents work there?
 Will you be one of the hundreds of agents and risk becoming “just a number” or is it a smaller firm where you will be on a first-name basis with the broker and management team.
-You need to decide which culture is better for you.
+You need to decide which culture is better for YOU.

 I hope you take these six aspects into consideration when interviewing brokerage firms.
 Find the best broker for YOU!
 Not all brokerage firms are the same or for you.
 Remember, don’t focus on the commission splits, they can be negotiated, your success cannot!
 Before you sign on the dotted line, make sure you get all of the fees and promises in writing from the broker.
 This will help you compare firms and hold your selected firm accountable.

-Another thing to remember while you are searching for a broker is that YOU are the one doing the interviewing, not the other way around.
+Another thing to remember while you are searching for a broker is that YOU are the one doing the interviewing.
+BUT, keep in mind, the Broker is also sizing you up to see if you would be a good fit for their firm as well.
+For more on this, visit my recent post – The Broker Interview – a Viewpoint from the Other Side of the Table.
 Talk to the broker and ask as many questions as possible in your initial interview.
 Ask if you can sit in on one of their training classes or meetings before you make your decision.

 Other questions to consider asking in your interview: